HossainIam/FAP-001-Patient-Capital-and-Blue-Chip-Performance/README.md

-# Home of Patient Capital
+# An Institutional Analysis of the German Corporate Ecosystem and the DAX-5 tyhis